caidam/devcontainer-workflow/README.md

 3. Create a **local** `.env` file to assign the environment variables for the project (you can also use the model `sample.env` provided in the repo)

-> Make sure to add the .env files to your `.gitignore` since it is not meant to be pushed on GitHub.
+> Make sure to add the `.env` and `docker-compose.yml` files to your `.gitignore` since they meant to be pushed on GitHub.

 4. Launch the containers with the command `docker-compose up -d`